DamoM73/turtle_vid_tute/lesson_1.md

 ## Exercises

-In this course, the exercises are the Make component of the PRIMM model.
+In this course, the exercises are the *make* component of the PRIMM model.
+So work through the following exercise and *make* your own code.

 ### Exercise 1